paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-033-coastal-zone-management.md

 (3) up to 10 graduate students whose academic study promises to contribute materially to development of new or improved approaches to coastal zone management.

-**(c) Solicitation of nominations for local government recipients** In making selections under subsection (b)(2) of this section the Secretary shall solicit nominations from the coastal states, and shall consult with experts in local government planning and land use.
+**(c) Solicitation of nominations for local government recipients** In making selections under subsection (b)(2) the Secretary shall solicit nominations from the coastal states, and shall consult with experts in local government planning and land use.

-**(d) Solicitation of nominations for graduate student recipients** In making selections under subsection (b)(3) of this section the Secretary shall solicit nominations from coastal states and the National Sea Grant College Program.
+**(d) Solicitation of nominations for graduate student recipients** In making selections under subsection (b)(3) the Secretary shall solicit nominations from coastal states and the National Sea Grant College Program.

 **(e) Funding; types of awards** Using sums in the Coastal Zone Management Fund established under [section 1456a of this title](./chapter-033-coastal-zone-management.md#section-1456a) and other amounts available to carry out this chapter (other than amounts appropriated to carry out sections 1454, 1455, 1455a, 1456b, 1456c, and 1461 of this title), the Secretary shall establish and execute appropriate awards, to be known as the “Walter B. Jones Awards”, including—